RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 10 guide.md

 2. License plate problem again, with restricted choices: We can only choose a letter for the second slot or digits for the first three of the four number slots.
 So the total count is $26 \cdot 10^3 = 26000$.
 3. Use the [Principle of Inclusion and Exclusion](https://publish.obsidian.md/mth225/Combinatorics/Principle+of+Inclusion+and+Exclusion): The number of ID's that start with a `Z` is $26 \cdot 10^4 = 260000$.
 The number of ID's that end in `69` is $26^2 \cdot 10^2 = 67600$.
 The number of ID's that do both, is $26 \cdot 10^2 = 2600$; these have been double counted and so we need to subtract this from the sum, giving a total count of $260000 + 67600 - 2600 = 325000$.

+### Common mistakes

+- **Computing *only* the 2600 in part 3:** 2600 is the number of ID's that satisfy *both* conditions.
+But we are asked for the number of ID's that satisfy one or the other, or both conditions.
+This is where the [Principle of Inclusion and Exclusion](https://publish.obsidian.md/mth225/Combinatorics/Principle+of+Inclusion+and+Exclusion) comes in.

 ## C6